 Ever had that heart-stopping moment when you realize the sticker on your apple or peach wasn't where you last saw it?
 Yep, you just ate it.
-Before freaking out, let's explore the implications.
+Before freaking out, let's talk through it.

 Imagine this: You're relaxed on a sunny beach, enjoying a juicy peach.
 Suddenly, you realize the sticker that was once on your fruit is now journeying through your digestive system.